da-faysal/course_keyword_pred_api/readme.md

 #### This script predicts the "keyword" of a course from its title using logistic regression.
 This is a multiclass classification problem.
 This app is deployed on Render as an API.
 Note: Use "uvicorn main:app --host 0.0.0.0 --port 80" in render start command while deploying.
+Use Postman to test the API.